The Struggles Women Face in Friendships, Based On Their Myers-Briggs® Personality Types

 ISTP women are fiercely independent and often enjoy solitude more than socializing.
 This can be a challenge when it comes to forming strong friendships and keeping them alive.
 They may find it difficult to connect with people on a deep level, as they tend to be more focused on understanding how things work than dishing on their emotions or relationships.
 They also can struggle to articulate their feelings, so they may feel overwhelmed if they’re surrounded by women who are being emotional or expressing their feelings and expecting everyone else to do the same.

 ISTP women are also known to be direct and honest, which can come off as blunt or insensitive at times.
-They are likely to show support through offering a fun experience, troubleshooting the problem, or trying to ascertain the facts in a situation.
+They are likely to show support through offering a fun experience, troubleshooting the problem, or trying to get the facts in a situation.
 This can seem too impersonal in many female circles, where the only answer to every problem seems to be “validation” and empathy.

 If you’re an ISTP woman reading this, it’s important to remember that your independent nature is one of your greatest strengths.
 Don’t be afraid to spend time alone and explore new things – it will give you a better understanding of yourself and what you want out of relationships.
 And when you’re seeking out friendships, find people who have similar interests so you can geek out to your hearts’ content.
 Join a hiking group, a book club, or a gaming club – anything that allows you to explore your passions and make meaningful connections.
 And even though it feels vulnerable and scary sometimes to share your feelings, try it out a little at a time.
 The more you share your feeling side, the easier it will become and the more people will feel like they’re getting to know you intimately and deeply.